No Bragging Rights: Beginning (1999–2004)

-No Bragging Rights was formed by vocalist Mike Perez when he was at the age of fifteen.
+No Bragging Rights was formed by vocalist Mike Perez, bassist Ryan Sievers and drummer Jose Mendoza when they were at the age of fifteen.
 They released several demo recordings between 2001 and 2004.
 These recordings include "Never Again Demo" (2001), "The Razor Apologies" EP (2002), and "Waking Angel Demo" (2004).
 Ryan Sievers, Jose Mendoza, Anthony McCabe, Cody Henderson, Jamieson Stuart, and Chris Williams have all been credited for taking part in recording said releases.
 After several lineup changes they decided to pursue a more melodic hardcore and punk influenced sound.

 2005–present

-In 2005, No Bragging Rights began writing their first full-length album titled "Because You Believe in Something Beyond Them" which was self-released in early 2006.
+In 2005, Martin Alcedo and Christian Lee joined the band.
+The lineup was Mike Perez (vocals), Martin Alcedo (drums), Chris Williams (guitar), Christian Lee (bass), and Jason Martin (guitar).
+No Bragging Rights began writing their first full-length album titled "Because You Believe in Something Beyond Them" which was self-released in early 2006.
 This album was well received in the local music scene of Southern California and helped to establish the band outside of their hometown.
 Shortly after, "The Anatomy of a Martyr" EP was self-released in the summer of 2007, and brought No Bragging Rights to the national stage.
 This album was later re-released by Stand By Records.

 Relentless "do it yourself" touring widened the band's fan base and attracted the attention of Pure Noise Records.
+2008 Daniel Garrow joins the band mid tour.
+Garrow continues with the band and contributes in writing future albums.
 The label re-released "The Anatomy of a Martyr" in 2008, and debuted the full-length album "The Consequences of Dreams" in early 2009.
 That year No Bragging Rights played in the Taste of Chaos 2009 tour appearance at The House of Blues, in San Diego, California, with Bring Me the Horizon and several other bands.